 This Sparkling Pinwheel Baby Quilt creates an intricate-looking pinwheel effect with just 12 cleverly rotated blocks made up of basic half square triangles.
 Plus, working with our Janome studio machines always makes things so much easier, like using their super-accurate Quarter Inch Seam foot, great feeding system, and the Quilt Guide Bar for easy straight line quilting.

 The quilt top uses fabrics with one of the most popular ongoing trends: metallic surface accents on quilting cottons.
 We originally combined shimmery fabrics from three different collections by Riley Blake Designs, Robert Kaufman Fabrics, and Art Gallery Fabrics.

-As mentioned above, the patching and quilting steps on this project are beginner level, but if you are new to quilting, take a look through all our five-part getting-started tutorial series.
+As mentioned above, the patchworking and quilting steps on this project are at a beginner level, but if you are new to quilting, take a look through all our five-part getting-started tutorial series.

 - Sewing Machine and standard presser foot

 - Walking or Even Feed Foot or engage your machine’s built-in fabric feeding system, such as the AcuFeed™ Flex system we use on many of our Janome studio machines

 Fabric and Other Supplies

 NOTE: Some extra yardage is included for fussy cutting.

 - ⅓ yard EACH of THREE 44″+ wide quilting cottons in THREE coordinating PRINTS for the quilt top patchwork; we originally used Arizona Agave Fields by Art Gallery Fabrics, Hollywood Sparkle Chevrons by Riley Blake Designs, and Hollywood Sparkle Dots by Riley Blake Designs